 It is located near the top of the window below the title bar and provides easy, central access to the tasks performed while creating a database.

 The ribbon available in Microsoft Access consists of tabs, groups, and commands.
 Each tab contains a collection of groups, and each group contains related functions.
-It can be further customized to suit the user requirement.
+It can be further customized to suit the user’s requirements.

-At times the ribbon which initially displays several main tabs can be a bit irritating.
-Now users have the option to hide the ribbon when not required, to have a clutter free screen.
+Sometimes the ribbon, which initially displays several main tabs, can be irritating.
+Now users can hide the ribbon when not required to have a clutter-free screen.

 Report View Eliminates Extra Reports